tianzehu/PA-and-Section-Writeups/PA4-BoolSat/README.md

 }
 ```

-If Math.min() is not implemented correctly, then the test case would fail.
+If `Math.min()` is not implemented correctly, then the test case would fail.
+If we have lots and lots of test cases and they all pass, we can be reasonably certain that the method is implemented perfectly.

 ### Assignment Hint
 You need to test all of the functionality of the ASTNode.java class. **Your first step should be reading every line of code in that class (it's a small class) and understanding what it does.** How can you test something if you don't know what it is supposed to be doing?
 If you have questions about how it is implemented, ask on Piazza.
 Then follow the 4 steps above.
 Let's do another example using the ASTNode.java class.